oracle-livelabs/apex/workflows/7-running-the-app.md

 ### Task 8: Feedback Process

 On the next page, observe that the Workflow is now waiting for the Wait Before Requesting Feedback activity to complete.
-Recall that the Wait activity has a timeout setting which elapeses once the Appointment Time is reached.
+Recall that the Wait activity has a timeout setting which elapses once the Appointment Time is reached.

 1. On the next page, observe that the workflow is waiting at **Wait Before Requesting Feedback** activity to complete.

-2. Recall that the **Wait activity** has a timeout setting which elapses once the Appointment Time is reached.
+2. Recall that the **Wait activity** has a timeout setting that elapses once the Appointment Time is reached.

   ![wait for appointment](./images/wait-for-feedback.png " ")

-3. At this point we wait for the appointment time to elapse, and check back again once that happens.
+3. At this point, we wait for the appointment time to elapse and check back again once that happens.
 This is what is observed.

   ![wait for appointment1](./images/wait-for-appt1.png " ")